Introduction

 Step 3: Production

-Important Tasks During Production:
+Important Tasks During the Production Stage:

 Step 4: Post Production

-Important Features of Post-Production
+Important Features of Post Production:

 Step 5: Marketing/Distribution